 Configurable parameters have a dialog box or a drop-down list.
 Once a configuration change has been made on a page, be sure to click on the Apply button to confirm the new setting.
 The following table summarizes the Web page configuration buttons.

-Table 2-1.
-Configuration Options

 Button Action

-Apply Sets specified values to the system.
+Apply Sets specified values for the system.

 Revert Cancels specified values and restores current values prior to pressing Apply.

 Help Links directly to webhelp.

 Panel Display